Patrick Mortensen: AGF

 On 12 January 2019, Mortensen moved from Sarpsborg to AGF on a four-year contract.
 He scored his first goal for the club on 15 February in a 2–0 away win over SønderjyskE.
 He scored nine goals in his first 12 appearances for AGF, as the team reached play-offs for European football.

 Mortensen experienced as strong second season in Aarhus, especially in the second half of the season, as AGF finished third in the league table.
 Part of the success was thanks to Mortensen's sharpness in front of goal, as he finished runner-up in the top goalscorer title of the Superliga, one goal behind Ronnie Schwartz.
 He made 39 league appearances in which he scored 18 goals.
 He was subsequently voted AGF Player of the Year for 2019–20.

 Mortensen scored eight goals before the winter break of the 2020–21 Danish Superliga, along with two goals in two appearances in the Europa League, as AGF were knocked out in the second qualifying round to Slovenian club NŠ Mura.

-On 21 October 2024, Mortensen broke the record for most penalty kick goals in the Danish Superliga with 22 goals, in a 1-0 win against Brøndby.
+On 21 October 2024, Mortensen broke the record for most penalty kick goals in the Danish Superliga with 22 goals, in a 1–0 win against Brøndby.
+In February 2026 he beat the superliga record for most matches played in a row with 122.

+During the 2024–25 season, there was speculation that the club did not want to extend his contract, despite Mortensen wanting to stay.
+In the end, they did agree on a one-year extension, keeping him at AGF until 2026.
+In 2026 he won the Danish Championship with the club, the first in 40 years.

+By the time of his departure, Mortensen had become AGF's all-time leading scorer in the Superliga, with 115 goals in 265 matches across all competitions for the club.
+He also set two Superliga records during his time at AGF: in 2024 he overtook Jakob Poulsen for the most penalty goals in the competition's history, and on 22 February 2026, in a 5–1 win over Viborg, he passed Magnus Kofod Andersen's mark of 121 consecutive Superliga appearances for an outfield player, reaching 122.

+Return to Brøndby

+On 1 June 2026, following the expiry of his AGF contract, Mortensen returned to Brøndby on a free transfer, signing a two-year deal until 2028.
+The move reunited him with the club where he had made his first Superliga appearances almost two decades earlier; Brøndby's director of football, Julius Ohnesorge, said Mortensen was signed as much for his leadership and influence on the club's younger players as for his on-field qualities.
+Danish media reported that AGF had been close to agreeing a contract extension before Brøndby intervened with the offer of a second year.